simjanos-dev/LinguaCafe/CONTRIBUTING.md

 git pull
 docker compose -f ./docker-compose-dev-macos.yml build
 ```

+#### Testing http requests
+I've made a simple tool to test http requests from the context of the logged in user.
+You can reach it at the `/dev` url.

 #### Thank you!
 Thank you for everyone who contributes to LinguaCafe in any way.
 I really appreciate it!